f5devcentral/access-labs/class1/module1/lab03.rst

     |image039|

 #.
-After successfully providing a certificate you know have access to the admin page.
+After successfully providing a certificate you kow have access to the admin page.

     |image011|